guidanoli/peg-coq/README.md

 - `Pigeonhole.v`: states and proves the pigeonhole principle
 - `Strong.v`: states and proves the strong induction primitive
 - `Suffix.v`: defines the suffix and proper suffix relations, and proves some results about them
+- `Charset.v`: defines character sets and operations on them, and proves some lemmas about them
+- `Startswith.v`: defines the "starts with" function, and proves some lemmas about it
+- `Equivalent.v`: defines equivalent patterns, proves some lemmas about them, and examples

 ## Building the project